 Epidemic On The Move

 Adding to this concern is the simple fact that the world is much more interconnected today than it was in 1348.
 If the plague spread so quickly via sea travel and the movement of Genoese merchant ships through the Mediterranean, imagine what an infected person on an international flight might do.
-Indeed, we don’t have to imagine it—we know.
+We don’t have to imagine it—we know.
 Both the SARS and MERS epidemics spread quite quickly via international flights.

 Learn more about how the plague traveled by sea across the Mediterranean